 He travels abroad quite frequently.

-Uh but when he's in a different country, uh he goes to the Saudi Arabia, he goes to he goes to uh Dubai.
+But when he's in a different country, I mean, he goes to Saudi Arabia.

-And the liberals uh, you know, John Kerry, the same uh same type of mindset, Al Gore the same thing.
+And the liberals, you know, John Kerry, the same type of mindset.

-Uh and they all blame George W. Bush for the problems of the United States, uh, not our enemies and certainly not themselves.
+And they all blame George W. Bush for the problems of the United States, not our enemies and certainly not themselves.

 I've been going through the newspapers for show prep today.

-The New York Times in a news story, the New York Times in an editorial, and the LA Times in a news story, and the Washington Post in an editorial, where there are versions of who won and who lost on the uh uh military tribunals legislation that was agreed to yesterday by McCain, Lindsey Graham, and Warner, and the White House.
+The New York Times in a news story, the New York Times in an editorial, and the L.A.
+Times in a news story, and the Washington Post in an editorial, with their versions of who won and who lost on the military tribunals legislation that was agreed to yesterday by McCain, Lindsey Graham, and Warner, and the White House.

 I will share that with you, and we will get to more of your phone calls right after this timely timeout.